gargvishesh/druid/docs/multi-stage-query/index.md

 The main driver of performance is parallelism.
 The most relevant considerations are:

 - The [`talariaNumTasks`](#context) query parameter determines the maximum number of worker tasks your query will use.
 Generally, queries will perform better with more workers.
+The highest possible value of `talariaNumTasks` is one less than the number of free task slots in your cluster.
 - The EXTERN operator cannot split large files across different worker tasks.
-If you are reading a small number of large files, you can increase the parallelism of your worker tasks by splitting input files up beforehand.
+If you have fewer input files than worker tasks, you can increase query parallelism by splitting up your input files such that you have at least one input file per worker task.
-- The `druid.worker.capacity`] server property on each Indexer or Middle Manager determines the maximum number of worker tasks that can run on that server at once.
-- The `druid.processing.numThreads` server property on Indexers determines the maximum number of input files, partitions, or segments that can be processed at once on that server.
-This is unique to the Indexer.
-On Middle Managers, each worker task always runs in a single thread.

-On Indexers, the processing thread pool is shared across all tasks running on the same server.
-This has two important implications:

-1. A single task, if it has enough input files, partitions, or segments, can access the full CPU power of the server.
-For this reason, when using Indexers, adding more worker tasks on the same server does not necessarily improve performance.
-2. When multiple worker tasks for different queries run simultaneously on the same Indexer, each worker task does not get guaranteed resources.
-For this reason, worker tasks for different queries may need to wait for each other before gaining execution time on the shared processing thread pool.

-Neither of these considerations apply to Middle Managers, since they do not use a shared processing thread pool.
+- The `druid.worker.capacity` server property on each Middle Manager determines the maximum number of worker tasks that can run on that server at once.
+Each task runs single-threaded, so this also determines the maximum number of processors on the server that can contribute towards multi-stage queries.
+In Imply Enterprise, where data servers are shared between Historicals and Middle Managers, the default setting for `druid.worker.capacity` is lower than the number of processors on the server.
+On high-memory instance types, such as the AWS r5 or i3 families, or the GCP n1-highmem family, you can increase multi-stage query engine parallelism by setting `druid.worker.capacity` to one less than the number of processors on the server.
+This override leads to additional memory usage, which may affect performance of the core query engine.
+It may also cause instability on non-high-memory instance types due to lack of available memory.

 A secondary driver of performance is available memory.
 In two important cases — producer-side sort as part of shuffle, and segment generation — more memory can reduce the number of passes required